SRparadox/MageCreator/README.md

 ## Credits & Acknowledgements
-* Werewolf: the Apocalypse is owned by https://www.worldofdarkness.com/dark-pack
+* Mage: the Awakening is owned by https://www.worldofdarkness.com/dark-pack
 * CheckSolid.base64 is converted from fontawesome
 * FavIcon and icons provided by various sources
 * Background images by Aleksandr Popov, Amber Kipp, Dominik Hofbauer, Marcus Bellamy, Peter Scherbatykh, Thomas Le on [unsplash](unsplash.com)